In a state filled with freshwater lakes, deciding which one to drop a line can be a challenge. Wisconsin is home to more than 15,000 lakes.

-To finish the day, Hannah managed to hook a nice sized northern pike, her first ever pike.
-After running out at least 100 feet of line she set the hook and started to bring it back toward the boat.
+To finish the day, Hannah managed to hook a nice-sized northern pike, her first ever pike.
+After running out at least 100 feet of line, she set the hook and started to bring it back towards the boat.
 While not as feisty as the smallmouth, he put up a splash-filled fight on his way back to the net.

 Things To Know About Fishing On Green Lake, Wisconsin